Johann-S/JSUnitSaucelabs/README.md

 - `url`: should point to the page that hosts your tests
 - `framework`: the framework is used for your tests (QUnit, Jasmine, ...)
 - `callback`: function to handle error or success `callback(error, result)`

+> If you use a tunnel between Sauce Labs and you, you shouldn't call start before the connection is established (see `initTunnel` method)

 ### JSUnitSaucelabs.prototype.getStatus